PubInv/general-purpose-alarm-device/README.md

 # Stand-alone or Sub-assembly

-Our design includes a printed wiring assembly and an enclosure.
+Our fully finished design includes a printed wiring assembly and an enclosure.
-The printed wiring assembly could be designed into a device with our enclosure.
-Full documentation provided.
-We believe a loosely-coupled physical device is the most repurposable.
-Such a device would have its own independent power supply.
-However, there are clearly use cases when the same module should be integrated into the physical case, power system, and even printed circuit board of other systems.
-We therefore seek design flexibility that supports all of these usage modes.
+All the free and open source KiCad schematic printed circuit assembly files are provided so that users could fabricate just the PCB and use in an enclosure iof their own design.
+The enclosure is designed in the free open source SCAD and we provide the enclosure design source files.
+Users could fabricate this enclosure as is or develope a modifed enclosure with their own features from the files we provided.

 # The Arduino UNO Like Platform